 Brian Boru – Famous And Brave Irish Hero Who Dared To Chase Off The Vikings

-Ellen Lloyd - AncientPages.com - On April 23, people in Ireland celebrate Brian Boru, one of their greatest heroes who became famous for chasing off the Vikings.
+Ellen Lloyd - AncientPages.com - On April 23, people in Ireland celebrate Brian Boru, one of their greatest heroes, who became famous for driving the Vikings out.

 Brian Boru was an Irish Christian king who died on Good Friday at the Battle of Clontarf.
 He dreamt of a free, united Ireland; his greatest goal was to eliminate the invading Vikings.
 So, he decided to do what no one dared before – namely, to force the Vikings to leave Ireland once and for all.